The Fort, Oxley: Heritage listing

-The Fort was listed on the Queensland Heritage Register on 25 September 2020 having satisfied the following criteria.
+The Fort was listed on the Queensland Heritage Register on 25 September 2020 having satisfied the following criteria, and being given the following comments.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-The Fort (c.
+"The Fort (c.
 1882), a house constructed for the retired pastoralist Henry William Coxen, an early settler of the Darling Downs, is important in demonstrating the pattern of residential development in Queensland, and in particular the establishment of substantial estates by affluent Queenslanders, on high grounds, or near the river, on the suburban periphery of Brisbane in the 19th century.
-Early mature trees along the Fort Road approach to the place illustrate the extent of the original estate.
+Early mature trees along the Fort Road approach to the place illustrate the extent of the original estate."

 The place is important because of its aesthetic significance.

-Sited on a high bluff above the Brisbane River, The Fort is important for its aesthetic significance, brought about through the relationship between the house and its setting, with sweeping views of the river, Fig Tree Pocket peninsula, and the distant forested hills, Mount Coot-tha, and CBD high-rises.
-Viewing this panorama from the northern verandah and grounds, combined with The Fort's secluded setting amidst mature trees and lawns, evokes a sense of contemplative retreat.
+"Sited on a high bluff above the Brisbane River, The Fort is important for its aesthetic significance, brought about through the relationship between the house and its setting, with sweeping views of the river, Fig Tree Pocket peninsula, and the distant forested hills, Mount Coot-tha, and CBD high-rises.
+Viewing this panorama from the northern verandah and grounds, combined with The Fort's secluded setting amidst mature trees and lawns, evokes a sense of contemplative retreat."

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

-The Fort has a special association with the Passionist Order for spiritual reasons as their only community of priests in Queensland.
-The house was adapted for their use as a retreat (monastery) in 1955 and has since served as the order's base for its Ministries, and the site of their public Sunday masses.
+"The Fort has a special association with the Passionist Order for spiritual reasons as their only community of priests in Queensland.
+The house was adapted for their use as a retreat (monastery) in 1955 and has since served as the order's base for its Ministries, and the site of their public Sunday masses."

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-The Fort has a special association with the early Darling Downs settler and prominent Queensland pastoralist Henry William Coxen (1823–1915), who established the house c.
+"The Fort has a special association with the early Darling Downs settler and prominent Queensland pastoralist Henry William Coxen (1823–1915), who established the house c.
 1882 after his retirement from pastoralism, and resided there until 1906.
-While living at The Fort, Coxen remained active in the community, serving on local divisional boards and as a Justice of the Peace.
+While living at The Fort, Coxen remained active in the community, serving on local divisional boards and as a Justice of the Peace."